virtadpt/exocortex-halo/paywall_breaker/README.md

 * Python Etherpad-Lite (https://github.com/Changaco/python-etherpad_lite)
 * Validators (https://validators.readthedocs.org/en/latest/)
     * Used to validate the correctness of URLs.
 * A running copy of Etherpad-Lite that it can securely contact.
+If it's running on the same host, so much the better.

 Commands from the user look like this: